TheRealWushuMaster/SolarSystemSimulator/README.md

 The date range is roughly between the years 1550 and 2650 (from the *de440t.bsp* ephemeris).
 ### 5. Auto simulation
-Use the spacebar to start or stop the automatic time advancement using the selected time step.
+Use the *spacebar* key to start or stop the automatic time advancement using the selected time step.
 The speed of the simulation is determined by the `FRAMES_PER_SECOND` parameter in `settings.py` (default is 10).
 ### 6. Reset view and scale
 Use the *escape* key to reset the view to its default state (*scale=1.0* viewed from above)
 ## HUD information